boostscale/velox4j/README.md

 ### What is Velox4J?

-Velox4J is the Java bindings for Velox.
+Velox4J is a set of Java bindings for Velox.
 It enables JVM applications to directly invoke Velox's functionalities without writing and maintaining any C++ / JNI code.

+*Velox4J is an independent community project and is not affiliated with or endorsed by Meta Platforms, Inc.*

 ## Design